 Specialized Online Retailer: nobody can resist going into one of their brick and mortar stores and not buy anything.
 I am sure it is the same way with their online store, but the best way to not find out, is to not go on it when you are trying go avoid going off on a shopping spree.

 Product Focus: With 2,800 stores in Japan and over 4,000 stores worldwide, Daiso is often called “the Japanese dollar store,” and their cute, “kawaii” designs and unique kind of value simply cannot be compared to other dollar stores.
 They pride themselves on the quality, variety, and uniqueness of our wide-ranging product line, which includes everything from stationary to cosmetics to home goods.

 3. Japanese Pantry (www.thejapanesepantry.com)

-If you are looking for Japanese ingredients that you won’t find anywere else other than in Japan, this is where you go to buy it.
+If you are looking for Japanese sauces to basic ingredients that you won’t find anywhere else other than in Japan, this is where you go to buy it.